1985: The Year of the Spy: John Anthony Walker

 John Anthony Walker was born on July 28, 1937, in Scranton, Pennsylvania, to Margaret Scaramuzzo and James Vincent Walker.
 James drank heavily and frequently beat Margaret and their children.

-As a child, John Anthony Walker was a rebellious practical joker.
+As a child, Walker was a rebellious practical joker.
 At his Catholic high school, he performed poorly academically and did not participate in sports.
 When he was 17, he was arrested for robbing a gas station, and he admitted to six other burglaries.
 In court his older brother, a US Navy petty officer, urged the judge to give him probation so that he might enlist in the Navy and gain discipline.

 Walker enlisted in the Navy in 1956.

 In 1967, he walked into the Soviet embassy in Washington, DC and offered to steal codes, code machines, and classified documents from the Navy for the initial price of $500 to $1000 per week.

 He later recruited his wife Barbara, his friend Jerry Whitworth, his older brother Arthur, and his son Michael to aid him in his espionage activities.

 Barbara eventually disclosed the ring's activities to the FBI.
 After completing a dead drop coordinated with a Soviet operative north of Washington, DC, Walker searched for $200,000 that the Soviet operative was supposed to have dropped five miles away.
 He could not find the package, and checked into a local inn to regroup.
 The FBI had arranged a sting.
 The hotel's front desk worker lured him from his room at 3:30 a.m. on May 20, 1985, with a phone call about damage to his van in the hotel's parking lot, at which point two FBI agents apprehended him.

 The Walker case stunned America as the last major spy case involving Americans was the Julius and Ethel Rosenberg case of the 1950s.